django/djangobench/README.rst

 against a "control", reporting on the difference between the two and measuring for statistical significance.

-Because a Git clone can contain all the project development story, you can test against a single repository containing branches as we've done above, specifying their names with the ``--control`` and ``--experiment`` options.
+Because a Git clone can contain all the project development history, you can test against a single repository specifying the ``--cs=git`` switch and individual commit IDs, tags (as we've done above) and even possibly branches with the ``--control`` and ``--experiment`` options.

-Git's the only supported VCS right now, but patches are welcome.
+There is support for both Git and Mercurial.

 Another, somewhat dated, way to use ``djangobench``, is to run it against two complete Django source trees.
 By default it looks for directories named ``django-control`` and ``django-experiment`` in the current working directory, but you can change that by using the ``--control`` or ``--experiment`` options.

-Now, it isn't convenient to install the Django source code trees under test (this is particularly true in the two-trees scenario): ``djangobench`` works its magic by mucking with ``PYTHONPATH``.
+Now, it's impractical to install the Django source code trees under test (this is particularly true in the two-trees scenario): ``djangobench`` works its magic by mucking with ``PYTHONPATH``.

 However, the benchmarks themselves need access to the ``djangobench`` module, so you'll need to install it.